antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ```
 dotnet tool install -g Microsoft.Tye --version "0.2.0-alpha.20258.3"
 ```
-### Running a single application
+### Running a single service
 Tye makes it very easy to run single applications.
 To demonstrate this:

-Make a new folder called microservices and navigate to it:
+1. Make a new folder called microservices and navigate to it:

 ```
 mkdir microservices
 cd microservices
 ```

-Then create a frontend project:
+2. Then create a frontend project:

 ```
 dotnet new razor -n frontend
 ```

-Now run this project using `tye`:
+3. Now run this project using `tye run`:

 ```
 tye run frontend